d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Let's put our skills to the test.
 Assume that a doctor administers an HIV test to a patient.
-This test is fairly accurate and it fails only with 1% probability if the patient is healthy but reporting him as diseased.
+This test is fairly accurate and it fails only with 1% probability if the patient is healthy but reported as diseased.
 Moreover, it never fails to detect HIV if the patient actually has it.
 We use $D_1 \in \{0, 1\}$ to indicate the diagnosis ($0$ if negative and $1$ if positive)